IPT for Cancer

 IPT uses insulin to improve the effectiveness of conventional chemotherapy.
 When insulin is injected into the cancer patient’s body, it lowers their blood sugar just like it would for a diabetic patient.
 This puts the cancer cells into metabolic stress, essentially weakening them so that they are unable to fight the chemotherapy when it enters the body.
 This creates a higher intracellular concentration of chemotherapy medicine, which then leads to increased drug effectiveness.

 IPT starts with an initial evaluation to determine the correct dosage of both chemotherapy drugs and insulin for the patient.
 In its early stages, IPT may be administered as often as twice a week.
-Schedule and duration is then adjusted based on the individual patient’s results.
+The schedule and duration are then adjusted based on the individual patient’s results.